Introduction to Python

 [50, 65, 23, 82, 100]

-You can take advantage of this so that, for example, when ordering, it does not distinguish between upper and lower case letters.
+This can be used, for example, so that when sorting, it does not distinguish between uppercase and lowercase.

 lista = ["orange", "mango", "kiwi", "Pineapple", "banana"]lista.sort(key = str.lower)lista